In re State Street Corporation Securities Litigation

 |Court:||United States District Court, District of Massachusetts|

-This is a securities class action based on a series of misrepresentations made by State Street over several years.
-In short, in the midst of the market turmoil of the past few years, State Street repeatedly made false statements about the quality of its own internal investment portfolio and the legality and sustainability of its revenues and profits.
-When the truth was revealed to the market, State Street's stock declined nearly 70 percent and over $9 billion of shareholder value was destroyed.
+This is a securities class action based on a series of alleged misrepresentations made by State Street over several years.
+In short, in the midst of the market turmoil of the past few years, State Street repeatedly made allegedly false statements about the quality of its own internal investment portfolio and the legality and sustainability of its revenues and profits.
+Following disclosures concerning these alleged mistatements, State Street's stock declined significantly.

 On May 7, 2010, the Honorable Nancy Gertner of the District Court for the District of Massachusetts appointed Public Employees' Retirement System of Mississippi and Union Asset Management Holding AG as Lead Plaintiffs and BLB&G as co-Lead Counsel for the Class.

 Lead Plaintiffs Entered Into Settlement for $60 million